tracim/tracim/README.md

     source tg2env/bin/activate
     cd tracim && python setup.py develop && cd -
     pip install -r install/requirements.txt
+    ./bin/tg2env-patch 1 tg2env/lib/python3.2/site-packages
+    pip install -r install/requirements.txt
-    ./bin/tg2env-patch tg2env/
+    ./bin/tg2env-patch 2 tg2env/lib/python3.2/site-packages

 Notes:

+* Patchs are applied in a two-step process because some dependencies require to be patched before other packages installation
 * Debian: you may get errors with stevedore/pbr which is not supported by python 3.2 (debian version of python 3).
 This is not a real problem
-* Ubuntu (at least 14.04): you should remove _distribute_ and _wsgiref _
+* Ubuntu (at least 14.04): please update the site-package path with your version of python
-  from the requirements.txt file

 ## Database Setup ##